-Are you up-to-date with the latest types and features of Australian power points?
+The latest types and features of Australian power points

-Since there is a wide range of power points on the market today, it is best to learn about how each one of them can respond to your electrical needs.
+Since there is a wide range of power points on the market today, it’s best to learn about how each one of them can respond to your electrical needs.
 Also, remember that only a qualified electrician can install and replace your power points!

 A power point is commonly known as a ‘socket outlet’ or a GPO (General Power Outlet or General Purpose Outlet).
 Basically, it is a point where people and electricity come very close to each another.
-Therefore, they should be installed correctly and comply with Australian standards at all times.
+That’s why they should be installed correctly and comply with Australian standards at all times.

 Technically speaking, power sockets are devices that connect electrically operated equipment to the primary alternating current power supply in a building.
 Back in 1880s, people mainly used electricity for lighting or portable appliances.
 That is why some older homes still have just one single power point.

 Nowadays, our many home appliances, such as computers, TVs, refrigerators, cooking appliances or phone chargers, strictly dependent on electricity, Thus, installing several power points is undoubtedly safer than running extension cords all over the house.